Polish Chamber of Statutory Auditors

 The PIBR conducts disciplinary proceedings for statutory auditors who do not adhere to CPD requirements and for other offenses that are not related to the performance of assurance engagements or in violation of national professional standards.
 Meanwhile, the PANA conducts disciplinary proceedings against statutory auditors for violations and offenses related to the performance of the audit profession other than those which are subject to the PIBR responsibility.
 The PIBR reports that its I&D procedures are based on SMO 6 requirements; however, only statutory auditors may sit on the Disciplinary Tribunal.

-The nomination procedure for both the National Disciplinary Prosecutor (NDP) and the National Disciplinary Court (NDC) is regulated by the Act of May 11, 2017 on Statutory Auditors, Audit Firms and Public Oversight, independently from the self-government of statutory auditors.
-Pursuant to the Act, it is currently not possible for non-accountants to nominated to the PIBR disciplinary tribunal.
-But the act does allow the accused to appoint advocates or legal advisers to their defense team.
+The nomination procedure for both the National Disciplinary Prosecutor (NDP) and the National Disciplinary Court (NDC) is regulated by the Act of May 11, 2017, on Statutory Auditors, Audit Firms and Public Oversight as amended, independently from the self-government of statutory auditors.
+Pursuant to the Act, it is currently not possible for non-auditors to be nominated to the PIBR disciplinary tribunal.
+But the Act does allow the accused to appoint advocates or legal advisers to their defense team.

 PIBR indicates that it publishes information on its I&D regulations, proceedings, and results on its website to promote understanding amongst members and the public and in the interest of transparency.

-If feasible during any future legislative amendments, PIBR is encouraged to consider the inclusion non-professional accountants in its disciplinary council as part of strengthening public interest representation and perceptions of independence, which are important to public confidence in the enforcement procedures.
+If feasible during any future legislative amendments, PIBR is encouraged to consider the inclusion of non-auditors in its disciplinary council as part of strengthening public interest representation and perceptions of independence, which are important to public confidence in the enforcement procedures.

 As a member of the European Union, Poland is subject to relevant EU regulations regarding the area of corporate financial reporting and subsequently, the EU requirements are transposed into Poland’s national legislation.
 In line with the EU requirements, Poland requires application of IFRS as endorsed by the European Commission for the preparation of consolidated financial statements of listed entities, credit institutions, insurance undertakings, and other entities designated as PIE by the Ministry of Finance.